Kemble

 Solar Farm

 Working with the Bathurst Estate, Aura Power have been granted planning permission for a solar farm on land southwest of Kemble and northeast of Chelworth.
-The solar farm could generate enough electricity to power the equivalent of up to 14,441 homes, thereby saving up to 25,787 tonnes of CO2 from entering the atmosphere each year.
+The solar farm will generate enough electricity to power the equivalent of up to 14,441 homes, thereby saving up to 25,787 tonnes of CO2 from entering the atmosphere each year.
 These figures are based on the expected capacity of up to 49.9MW.

 Kemble Solar Farm will be built without subsidy, and will therefore compete with fossil fuel generation on a level playing field.
 By increasing the supply of clean power, our solar farm will help to reduce national power prices, whilst securing regional investment and green jobs.
 As a local business, our solar farm will also be contributing nearly £100,000 in business rates to Cotswold and Wiltshire Councils every year.